Wander Monet’s gardens and more in Giverny, France

 Plan a trip to Monet’s gardens and more in Giverny

 Monet’s home, gardens, and supporting facilities are owned by the French Academy of Fine Arts (Académie des Beaux-Arts) and operated by its Claude Monet Foundation.
-The site includes Monet’s home and gardens, a gift shop, and restaurant.
+The site includes Monet’s home and gardens, a gift shop, and a restaurant.
 There is also an art museum (featuring artists other than Monet) that is owned by a different entity, but operated in conjunction with the Monet property.

 Getting there